TheSongOfEnderion/josee/Chapters/Chapter 10 - The Mayor's Daughter.md

 "Arina!", Jorgen shouted the mage's name.
 His heart beating widly.

 'What's happening?!
-Where did that dark hand come out?!'
+Where did that dark hand come from?!'

 The mage raised her right arm and immediately, a yellow magic circle came to her hand, casting a holy light towards the dark shadowy entity.

 But as the light came towards the dark entity, it did not do anything.

-"What?!", Arina immediately cast a binding spell but soon realized it didn't worked.
+"What?!", Arina immediately cast a binding spell but it merely passed by, binding a random chair instead.

 "Milady!", Schulga's heart tigtened as he ran towards the hands.
 Knowing the arms would not bulge, he rushed towards the very hands itself.